-- 1.15 The COVID-19 pandemic has demonstrated that there may be some circumstances, such as the national lockdown, that are beyond the council's control.
+1.15 The COVID-19 pandemic has demonstrated that there may be some circumstances, such as the national lockdown, that are beyond the council's control.
 During these circumstances, the council will at all times remain committed to involving the community as much as is practicable, but it may be necessary to vary the main consultation methods set out within this document.
-Consequently, traditional forms of planning consultation such as physical consultation events, public availability of paper copies of documents and public meetings may not be possible until the public health situation is rectified.
-We would also not encourage the circulation of petitions during such times; there are a number of online tools that could be utilised instead. - 1.16 In response to the spread of COVID-19, the Ministry of Housing, Communities & Local Government published an update on planning matters, including temporary measures to make it easier to operate the planning system.
-These will apply until at least 31 December 2021.
+Please see Appendix B for further details.